Mathématique: Chapter 48

 “Little balls got rolled down ramps.
 Periods of pendulums were precisely timed using photosensitive detectors.
 Springs were compressed—”

-“I mean,” Rush said, leveling an over-the-glasses stare that was entirely wasted on the back of Eli’s gray sweatshirt, “why didn’t you continue with your studies.”
+“I mean,” Rush said, with an over-the-glasses stare that was wasted on the back of Eli’s gray sweatshirt, “why didn’t you continue with your studies?”

 “I don’t pry into your personal life,” Eli said.